CharlieChenyuZhang/chenyuzhang.com/README.md

 `npm run dev` this will run both the frontend and backend

+# google analytics

+log in to the google analytics account (contact@chenyuzhang.com) to view the stats.

 # architecture

 frontend - React deployed to AWS Amplify